kenjennings/Atari-Pet-Frogger/README.md

 [![V00 Title](https://github.com/kenjennings/Atari-Pet-Frogger/raw/master/V00_Title.png)](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/README_V00.md)

-As much of the original PET code is used as possible.
+As much of the original PET 4032 assembly code is used as possible.
 In most places only the barest minimum of changes are made to deal with the differences on the Atari.

 ---